 Vegetarian Lemon Rice Soup

 The zing in the Vegetarian Lemon Rice Soup in the lemon.
-The lemon is very refreshing and an appetite stimulant, making that squash, carrots and celery taste even better.
-I also try to make my soups hearty by adding some type of grain or carb, in this case short-grain white rice and just one small potato diced up really small to bulk up the soup and make it more filling.
+The lemon is very refreshing and an appetite stimulant, making that zucchini, carrots and celery taste even better.
+I also try to make my soups hearty by adding some type of grain or carb, in this case short-grain white rice.
+You can also add one small potato diced up really small to bulk up the soup and make it more filling, if you’d like, but it’s not necessary.
 I’m calling it a vegetarian soup, but it’s also vegan and uses simple everyday ingredients you can easily whip up.
 What I like to do is make a huge pot and enjoy it for lunch 3 times during the week and freeze the rest for a snowy day like today in New England!

 Try it, Love it, Share it!